nginxinc/nginx-for-azure-deploy-action/README.md

 ## Usage example

-The following example updates the App Configuration instance each time a change is made to `appsettings.json` in the `master` branch.
+The following example updates the configuration of a NGINX deployment in Azure each time a change is made to the configuration file in config folder in the `main` branch.

+### Sample workflow that authenticates with Azure using Azure Service Principal with a secret

+To be added

+### Sample workflow that authenticates with Azure using OIDC

 ```yaml
 # File: .github/workflows/nginxForAzureDeploy.yml